MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-query-perf-between-servers.md

 ## Step 1: Determine whether it's a common issue with multiple queries

-Use one of the following two methods to compare query performance on the two servers:
+Use one of the following two methods to compare the performance for two or more queries on the two servers:

-- Manually test two or more queries on both servers:
+- Manually test the queries on both servers:

     1. Choose several queries for testing with considering the queries are:
        - Significantly faster on one server than on the other